deephyper/deephyper/docs/examples/plot_profile_worker_utilization.rst

 **Author(s)**: Romain Egele.

 This example demonstrates the advantages of parallel evaluations over serial evaluations.
 We start by defining an artificial black-box ``run``-function by using the Ackley function:

 .. image:: https://www.sfu.ca/~ssurjano/ackley.png
   :width: 400
   :alt: Ackley Function in 2D

 We will use the ``time.sleep`` function to simulate a budget of 2 secondes of execution in average which helps illustrate the advantage of parallel evaluations.
 The ``@profile`` decorator is useful to collect starting/ending time of the ``run``-function execution which help us know exactly when we are inside the black-box.
 This decorator is necessary when profiling the worker utilization.
 When using this decorator, the ``run``-function will return a dictionnary with 2 new keys ``"timestamp_start"`` and ``"timestamp_end"``.
 The ``run``-function is defined in a separate module because of the "multiprocessing" backend that we are using in this example.

 .. literalinclude:: ../../examples/black_box_util.py
    :language: python
    :emphasize-lines: 19-28
    :linenos:

 After defining the black-box we can continue with the definition of our main script:

 ..
-GENERATED FROM PYTHON SOURCE LINES 23-29
+GENERATED FROM PYTHON SOURCE LINES 33-46

 .. code-block:: Python

     import black_box_util as black_box
+    import matplotlib.pyplot as plt
+    import numpy as np

     from deephyper.analysis._matplotlib import update_matplotlib_rc
+    from deephyper.hpo import HpProblem
+    from deephyper.evaluator import Evaluator
+    from deephyper.evaluator.callback import TqdmCallback
+    from deephyper.hpo import CBO

     update_matplotlib_rc()